-The following ITU-T Recommendations and other references contain provisions which, through reference in this text, constitute provisions of this Recommendation.
+The following Recommendations and other references contain provisions which, through reference in this text, constitute provisions of this Recommendation.
 At the time of publication, the editions indicated were valid.
-All Recommendations and other referenced Standards are subject to revision; all users of this Recommendation are therefore encouraged to investigate the possibility of applying the most recent editions of the Recommendations and other references listed below.
-A list of currently valid ITU-T Recommendations is regularly published.
+All Recommendations and other references are subject to revision; all users of this Recommendation are therefore encouraged to investigate the possibility of applying the most recent editions of the Recommendations and other references listed below.
+A list of the currently valid ITU-T Recommendations is regularly published.

-- ISO 2110:1989, Information technology Data communications 25-pole DTE/DCE interface connector and contact number assignments. - ISO/IEC 11569:1993, Information technology Telecommunications and information exchange between systems 26-pole interface connector mateability and contact number assignments. - ITU-T (CCITT) Recommendation T.30 (1988) (Amended, March 1991), Procedures for document facsimile transmission in the general switched telephone network. - ITU-T Recommendation V.8 (1994), Procedures for starting and ending sessions of data transmission over the general switched telephone network. - ITU-T (CCITT) Recommendation V.10 (1993), Electrical characteristics for unbalanced double-current interchange circuits operating at data signalling rates nominally up to 100 kbit/s. - ITU-T (CCITT) Recommendation V.11 (1993), Electrical characteristics for balanced double-current interchange circuits operating at data signalling rates up to 100 kbit/s. - ITU-T (CCITT) Recommendation V.14 (1988), Transmission of start-stop characters over synchronous bearer channels. - ITU-T (CCITT) Recommendation V.21 (1988), 300 bit per second duplex modem standardized for use in the general switched telephone network. - ITU-T (CCITT) Recommendation V.24 (1988), List of definitions for interchange circuits between data terminal equipment (DTE) and data circuit-terminating equipment (DCE). - ITU-T (CCITT) Recommendation V.25 (1984), Automatic answering equipment and/or parallel automatic calling equipment on the general switched telephone network including procedures for disabling of echo control devices for both manually and automatically established calls. - ITU-T (CCITT) Recommendation V.28 (1993), Electrical characteristics for unbalanced double-current interchange circuits. - ITU-T (CCITT) Recommendation V.32 (1988), A family of 2-wire, duplex modems operating at data signalling rates of up to 9600 bit/s for use on the general switched telephone network and on leased telephone-type circuits. - ITU-T (CCITT) Recommendation V.32 bis (1991), A duplex modem operating at data signalling rates of up to 14 400 bit/s for use on the general switched telephone network and on leased point-to-point 2-wire telephone-type circuits. - ITU-T (CCITT) Recommendation V.42 (1993), Error-correcting procedures for DCEs using asynchronous-to-synchronous conversion. - ITU-T (CCITT) Recommendation V.54 (1988), Loop test devices for modems.
+- ISO 2110:1989, Information technology Data communication 25-pole DTE/DCE interface connector and contact number assignments. - ISO/IEC 11569:1993, Information technology Telecommunications and information exchange between systems 26-pole interface connector mateability and contact number assignments. - ITU-T Recommendation T.30 (1996), Procedures for document facsimile transmission in the general switched telephone network. - ITU-T Recommendation V.8 (1994), Procedures for starting sessions of data transmission over the general switched telephone network. - ITU-T Recommendation V.10 (1993), Electrical characteristics for unbalanced double-current interchange circuits operating at data signalling rates nominally up to 100 kbit/s. - ITU-T Recommendation V.11 (1996), Electrical characteristics for balanced double-current interchange circuits operating at data signalling rates up to 10 Mbit/s. - ITU-T Recommendation V.14 (1993), Transmission of start-stop characters over synchronous bearer channels. - CCITT Recommendation V.21 (1984), 300 bits per second duplex modem standardized for use in the general switched telephone network. - ITU-T Recommendation V.24 (1996), List of definitions for interchange circuits between Data Terminal Equipment (DTE) and Data Circuit-terminating Equipment (DCE). - ITU-T Recommendation V.25 (1996), Automatic answering equipment and general procedures for automatic calling equipment on the general switched telephone network including procedures for disabling of echo control devices for both manually and automatically established calls. - ITU-T Recommendation V.28 (1993), Electrical characteristics for unbalanced double-current interchange circuits. - ITU-T Recommendation V.32 (1993), A family of 2-wire, duplex modems operating at data signalling rates of up to 9600 bit/s for use on the general switched telephone network and on leased telephone-type circuits. - CCITT Recommendation V.32 bis (1991), A duplex modem operating at data signalling rates of up to 14400 bit/s for use on the general switched telephone network and on leased point-to-point 2-wire telephone-type circuits. - ITU-T Recommendation V.42 (1996), Error-correcting procedures for DCEs using asynchronous-to-synchronous conversion. - CCITT Recommendation V.54 (1988), Loop test devices for modems.